christopherseaman/ds217-exam-1/README.md

 4. Find all pairs of cut site locations that are 80,000-120,000 base pairs (80-120 kbp) apart.
 5. Print the total number of cut site pairs found and the positions of the first 5 pairs.
 6. Save a summary of the results (example below) in the results directory as "distant_cutsite_summary.txt".

+**NOTE:** This problem originally required searching for reverses, complements, and reverse complements.
+For simplicity, only use the cut site sequence as written (no reverse, no complement, definitely no reverse complement).

 Tips:
 - When running the script, put the cut site sequence in quotes to prevent issues with the pipe character, e.g., "G|GATCC".